mrouillard/ESP32-MailBox-Webcam/README.md

 ESP32 Cam project for timelaps and streaming.

 The project was started with the code of [bitluni/ESP32CamTimeLapse](https://github.com/bitluni/ESP32CamTimeLapse).

 Then the PlatformIO version was forked from [JackGruber/ESP32-Timelaps-Webcam](https://github.com/JackGruber/ESP32-Timelaps-Webcam).

-I have added NTP,and various changes for my own purpose.
+I have added NTP, mDNS and an optional parameter to trigger the LED flash when taking a still.

 <img src="img/http_app.jpg">